Posts

 Image

-Published in 1989 by Books on Tape, Inc. Read by Michael Prichard Duration: 4 hours, 45 minutes I read Looking for Rachel Wallace years ago, but I don't have a great memory for all of the plot details so I am re-enjoying the Spenser books as audiobooks.
+Published in 1989 by Books on Tape, Inc. Read by Michael Prichard Duration: 4 hours, 45 minutes.
+Unabridged.
+I read Looking for Rachel Wallace years ago, but I don't have a great memory for all of the plot details so I am re-enjoying the Spenser books as audiobooks.
 In this case, Spenser and Rachel Wallace kept me company while I wrapped presents and fed my one-year old.
 And they were quite good company.
 Rachel Wallace is a lesbian feminist activist who lives to shock and provoke the sensibilities of middle America in the late 1970s.
 Her activism has made her the recipient of several threats so Spenser is hired to protect her.
 If Rachel Wallace is anything, she is an ultra-feminist and no ultra-feminist (at least not in this book) is going to run to a big strong man for protection.
 Rachel Wallace realizes this and fires Spenser.
 But, soon enough, Rachel Wallace is actually kidnapped and Spenser goes on the hunt for her out of a sense of personal obligation.
-The climax of the ...
+The climax...

 Liberty's Children: Stories of Eleven Revolutionary War Children by Scotti Cohn